-When you visit Australia Zoo or Sponsor a Conservation Project, you are helping us to develop exciting new territory in wildlife and wilderness conservation.
+When you visit Australia Zoo, you are helping us to develop exciting new territory in wildlife and wilderness conservation.
 A portion of the proceeds go directly to support Australia Zoo’s conservation projects.

-Australia Zoo, in partnership with Queensland Parks and Wildlife Service (QPWS) and the University of Queensland (UQ), are making monumental strides in the field of crocodilian research and conservation.
+Australia Zoo, in partnership with the University of Queensland (UQ) and Australia Zoo Wildlife Warriors, are making monumental strides in the field of crocodilian research and conservation.
+Steve Irwin began formal crocodile research in 1996 - his capture and study techniques remain the most advanced in the world.

 The Steve Irwin Wildlife Reserve (SIWR) is a wetland conservation property and a tribute to Crocodile Hunter Steve Irwin.

-The 135,000 ha property, in Queensland's Cape York Peninsula, is home to a set of important spring fed wetlands which provide a critical water source to threatened habitat, provide permanent flow of water to the Wenlock River, and is home to rare and vulnerable plants and wildlife.
+The 135,000 ha property, in Queensland's Cape York Peninsula, is home to a set of important spring fed wetlands which provide a critical water source to threatened habitat, provide permanent flow of water to the Wenlock River, and is home to rare and vulnerable plants and wildlife, which are threatened by Cape Alumina Pty Ltd mining lease applications.

 The Steve Irwin Wildlife Reserve (SIWR) was acquired as part of the National Reserve System Programme for the purpose of nature conservation with the assistance of the Australian Government.